Mathews Family Law Welcome 1:33

-Hi, I’m Vanessa Mathews from Mathews Family Law & Mediation Services, and today we’ll be discussing mediation.
+Hi, I’m Vanessa Mathews from Mathews Family Law & Mediation Specialists, and today we’ll be discussing mediation.

 Many couples facing the end of their marriage feel confused about how to resolve the many issues that come up.
 Well-meaning friends and relatives might recommend running to an aggressive lawyer who can help you battle out in court, but I want to use this video to tell you about different ways of solving your problems that can help everyone to feel that they were treated fairly and with respect.

 You and your spouse have the ability to choose how you will go about reaching an agreement.
 Despite what you may have heard from sensational articles in the media or even through friends, most family disagreements in Australia end with a settlement.
 This means that most couples do not go to court to work out child custody issues, property division, or maintenance.
 They sit down together, sometimes with the help of professionals, and work through the problem.

 Mediation is an alternative approach to resolving disagreements between couples.
 In Australia, it’s frequently used for figuring out property issues, and it’s also used for parenting disputes.
 Rather than going to court and have a judge determine how best to solve your problems, mediation allows you to control the process and the outcome.

 So how does mediation work?
 A third neutral and objective person serves as a mediator whose role is to facilitate communication between you and your spouse to help you reach an agreement that you’re both comfortable with.
 The mediator helps you figure out what your interests are, what your actual needs are, and what is fair to everyone.